olleseger/meter/README.md

 | 5 - Data   | RxD        |
 | 6 - GND    |            |

+A 10k resistor is connected between 5V and RxD.
+The RxD input is inverted wit the program ft232r_prog.

 ## Data Sent

 The software sends out to the following MQTT topics: